| |

 The Highway our returning fallen take home

-Hearse bringing one of our fallen home and true Canadians along
+Hearse bringing one of our fallen home and true Canadians along the Highway

 Ramp Ceremony